Understanding Real Estate Tax Law

 Net Investment Income Tax

-Concerning real estate, Net Investment Income Tax (NIIT) applies to rental income and capital gains from rental property sales.
-It uses a 3.8% rate for certain investment income, such as rental income and capital gains from passive investment for a taxpayer.
+Regarding real estate, the Net Investment Income Tax (NIIT) applies to rental income and capital gains from the sale of rental property.
+It uses a 3.8% rate for certain investment income, such as rental income and capital gains, for a taxpayer.
 Profits from investment real estate sales also qualify.

 NIIT impacts only high-income taxpayers, for example, single-filing individuals with more than $200,000 and joint filers with more than $250,000 of income.
-It's applied to estates and trusts, as well as individuals.
+It's applied to estates, trusts, and individuals.
 Here's a closer look at the exact thresholds based on your filing status:

 - Single: $200,000